-The University of Alabama in Huntsville (UAH) used five to six mobile radiosonde systems at various locations around North Alabama and one stationary system at the Severe Weather Institute-Radar and Lightning Laboratories (SWIRLL) during the VORTEX-SE 2018 Intensive Operation Periods (IOPs).
-Figure 1 shows the sounding locations.
+The University of Alabama in Huntsville (UAH) used five to six mobile radiosonde systems at various locations around North Alabama and East Mississippi and one stationary system at the Severe Weather Institute-Radar and Lightning Laboratories (SWIRLL) during the VORTEX-SE Meso18-19 Intensive Operation Periods (IOPs).
 The systems used include 3 mobile iMet systems and two to three mobile Windsond systems.
-The stationary system used at SWIRLL was an interMet (iMet) system.
+The stationary system used at SWIRLL was an interMet (iMet) system and was also a part of the high density meso alpha sounding network which launched radiosonde soundings every 6 hours during each IOP.
 This document outlines the instrumentation specifications and the format of the files.
 The data from the iMet systems were unchanged other than quality controlling for inconsistent heights and bad wind data.
 These checks are outlined in section 7.
 However, the wind data from the Windsond systems were calculated based on the GPS from the sonde using methods described in section 7.
 The data for both systems were rearranged into a consistent format using python code.